0xdaivik/web3-ai/README.md

-# Welcome to your Project
+# Hello, Web3
+Explore the blockchain with me.

 ## Project Info